SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Methods/SelectAllMethod/README.md

 #SelectAll Method

-This sample demonstrate how to select diagram objects using "SelectAll" method.
+This sample demonstrates how to select diagram objects using the "SelectAll" method.

 ## Prerequisites